BrendaMichelle/content-slideshow-events-lab/README.md

 # JS Event Handling Practice

-## Instructions
+## Set Up

 Fork this repo, then run `git clone` to download your fork locally.
 Then `cd` into the downloaded directory and open it in your text editor with `code .`.
+Run `json-server --watch db.json`.

 ## Submitting